Fidelity Foundation

 -

-One project per organization: If you have multiple needs, prioritize and submit only the project that best aligns with the Foundation's requirements.
+One project per organisation: If you have multiple needs, prioritise and submit only the project that best aligns with the Foundation's requirements.

 References